St Paul's Island: History

 The statue of Saint Paul and the ruins of the tower.

 The Acts of the Apostles tell the story of how Paul the Apostle was shipwrecked on an island which Chapter 28 identifies as Malta while on his way to Rome to face charges in 60 AD.
 Traditionally, St Paul's Island was identified as the location for this shipwreck, but this has been disputed.
-Given the prevalent North Easterly winds and the sandbar and sandy beach mentioned in the Bible, it has been argued that it is more likely the actual shipwreck took place in the area known as il-Munxar which has a submerged reef and a sandy beach near St. Thomas' Bay in the southeast part of the island.
-Archaeologists have found the 4 anchors in St. Thomas Bay and documented the journey.
+The artefacts discovered on the seabed outside Salina Bay—including the largest Roman-period anchor (a lead anchor stock) ever discovered worldwide, as well as an anchor bearing the Egyptian gods Isis and Sarapis—strongly indicate that Salina Bay is the shipwreck site.
+Salina Bay lies in close proximity to St Paul’s Bay, traditionally identified as the location of the shipwreck, and is also near San Pawl Milqi, a Roman-period estate associated with olive oil production and widely believed to have belonged to Publius, the Protos (governor) of the island.
+Publius, who was baptised by the Apostle Paul, later became the first bishop of Melita (Malta).

 Until 1575, the islands were named after the Salomone family, who owned a nearby land in Mellieħa also called Selmun; the islands were named on maps as Isola Salomone and Isola Salomonetto and interpreted by the Maltese as Selmun and Selmunett.
 On other maps, the islands were referred to as Selmun's Islands and The Scroll of Selmun.
 In 1576, Marco di Maria was being chased by Barbary corsairs off the coast of Malta.
 He navigated his vessel through the narrow channel between St Paul's Island and Malta, but when the pirates followed him they ran aground and were captured.
 As a result of this, the Grandmaster Jean de la Cassière gave St Paul's Islands to di Maria and the islands started to be called Tal-Barba Marku.

 After the death of Marco, as decreed by the Grand Master, the island passed to his family.
 It first went to his son Giovanni de Maria and later to the nephew of Marco who was the son of Giavanni, who was named Narduccio de Maria.
 Narduccio lost his life in a battle at sea in a fight against the Ottomans.
 The island was then transferred to the Order of Saint John.
 Sometime after 1649 a tower was built on the island by Grand Master Giovanni Paolo Lascaris.
 The tower was part of a contract, for the exchange of the island with the Casa della Giornata (now the site of the Royal Opera House) in Valletta which belonged to Michel de Torellas, the Prior of Catalonia.

 In 1844 a prominent statue of Saint Paul was erected on the island.
 It was sculpted by Segismondo Dimech from Valletta and Salvatore Dimech from Lija.
 The statue was officially inaugurated and blessed on 21 September 1845.
 It was restored by Din l-Art Ħelwa a number of times, first in 1996, then in 2007, in 2014, and 2015.